 Architect: Hawkins Brown

 Gillett Place is a private residential development of nine flats and four mews houses completed in 2007.
-It forms part of a wider masterplan of Gillett Square, which was one of the “100 Public Spaces” promoted by the Mayor of London’s Architecture and Urbanism Unit, headed by Richard Rogers and Ricky Burdett.
+It forms part of a wider masterplan of Gillett Square, which is one of the “100 Public Spaces” promoted by the Mayor of London’s Architecture and Urbanism Unit, headed by Richard Rogers and Ricky Burdett.
 The focal point of the square is the Dalston Culture House, also designed by Hawkins Brown, containing a jazz club, gallery, shop, café and artists’ studios.

 The house is located within walking distance of the shops, restaurants and bars of Dalston, London Fields, Stoke Newington and Islington.
 The nearest train station is Dalston Kingsland.
 Dalston Junction station, which is part of the East London Line, is also a short walk away, and provides fast access to the City and the Underground network.